canro91/canro91.github.io/_posts/2019-09-16-RotatingArray.md

         .ToArray();
 ```

 Voilà!
 Another happy interview!
-Now you know how to shift the elements of an array and what space complexity is.
-Learn about interview types on [Remote interview.
-Here I go]({% post_url 2019-09-29-RemoteInterviewTips %}).
+That's how to shift the elements of an array and what space complexity is.
+For more interview preparation posts, check [interview types and tips for your next interview]({% post_url 2019-09-29-RemoteInterviewTips %}) and [ten tips to solve your next interview coding challenge]({% post_url 2021-11-22-CodingChallengeTips %}).

 _Happy coding!_